Welcome to the Library

 Think of controversial topics in today's headlines

 The library has several series of books which summarize both sides of an issue.
 These may help you develop a topic and help you start your research.
-To find these books go to the library catalog, Mirlyn, click on the browse button along the top, yellow banner.
-Under the dropdown menu "select index to browse" choose "Series Title begins with..." then enter any of the series titles listed below for a list of books in that series.
+To find these books go to the library catalog, Mirlyn.
+Using the menu on the right, drop down to "title" and then enter any of the series titles listed below for a list of books in that series.

 "contemporary world issues"

 CQ Researcher is noted for its in-depth, unbiased coverage of health, social trends, criminal justice, international affairs, education, the environment, technology, and the economy.
 You can browse CQ Resercher by topic, track specific controversial topics by date or look up topics in their Pro/Con section.
 Pro/Con offers succinct articles by experts arguing for and against given topics.
 Click on the image below to go to this database.

 Issues and Controversies offers accurate discussions of over 250 controversial topics in the news supplemented with chronologies, illustrations, maps, tables, sidebars, contact information, and bibliographies including primary source documents and news editorials.
 It has a subject index and a section featuring pro/con articles on a number of topics.